stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 </figcaption>

-Note that you will always need to stage and commit any changes that the hooks make for you &ndash; this gives you final say on what makes it into your code base.
+Note that you will always need to stage and commit any changes that the hooks make for you &ndash; this gives you final say on what makes it into your codebase.

 ## Usage tips